 - Telephone number

 - Sign the name following the penalty of perjury info

 - Only an original signature will be accepted.

 - A copy of a signature is not accepted.

 - A parent or legal guardian can sign the form if the applicant lacks mental competence.

 - Applicant must declare that he or she reads and comprehends English or used an interpreter, who read each question and instruction to the applicant, for filling out the form.

-- The applicant certifies that the photocopies documents are accurate and authorizes the release of info in the application or from the applicant’s records
+- The applicant certifies that the photocopied documents are accurate and authorizes the release of info in the application or from the applicant’s records.

 Part 7 – Interpreter’s Contract Information, Certification, and Signature

 The interpreter has to sign a certification of fluency in English and the applicant’s language.
 The certification is also that the interpreter read every question on I-601A to the applicant and that the applicant comprehended the Q&A given.
 The interpreter must give his or her surname or business name, mailing address, and other contact details.

 Part 8 – Preparer’s Contact Information, Certification, and Signature